In recent few years, Albania tourism has been blooming.

 How to get to Albania?

-Travelling to Albania has always been the biggest issue.
-Fortunately it is changing slowly and now you can easily find charter flights to Tirana, also Wizzair started to operate on Budapest-Tirana route (hopefully it’s just the beginning and there will be even more options of direct flights to Albania soon!).
-I always randomly browse Skyscanner and find the best deals on flights there.
+Fortunately, it is changing slowly and now you can easily find charter flights to Tirana, also Wizzair started to operate on Budapest-Tirana route (hopefully it’s just the beginning and there will be even more options of direct flights to Albania soon!).

 How to travel around Albania?

 The road condition isn’t very good so sometimes the journey takes much longer than you’d expect from the distance but things are definitely improving.
 The Albanian drivers, just like in other Balkan countries, are a little bit crazy but it’s nothing too scary.

 Is Albania safe?